usce2qc/usce2qc.github.io/deliverables.md

 ## Notebooks and source code

-The repository contains Jupyter notebooks for published articles.
+- The <a href="https://github.com/usce2qc/architecture" target="_blank">repository</a> contains an implementation of the platform.

-<a href="https://github.com/usce2qc/notebooks/" target="_blank">Link</a>
+- The <a href="https://github.com/usce2qc/notebooks/" target="_blank">repository</a> contains Jupyter notebooks for published articles.